getupandgo/highly-uncertain-test-task/readme.md

 #### The theory
-Task fits well into finite state machine, as has input alphabet (custom_computation_index and A, B, C), output alphabet (the formulas) and set of internal states [M, P, T].
+Task fits well into finite state machine, as has input alphabet (rule type and A, B, C), output alphabet (the formulas) and set of internal states [M, P, T].

 FSM approach isn't chosen, because: